desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 such as "Accept after Delay".

-This document deprecates the DS enrollment methods described in Section 3 of RFC 8078 in favor of (#dnssec-bootstrapping) of this document.
+This document deprecates the DS enrollment methods described in Section 3 of RFC 8078 in favor of (#dnssec-bootstrapping) of this document, and also updates RFC 7344.

 [ Ed note: This document is being collaborated on at
 <https://github.com/desec-io/draft-ietf-dnsop-dnssec-bootstrapping/>.